joelnewcomer/exacthomeoffer/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 8.1.0: Notes section added to log to show why an automatic update failed.
-(Premium) Adding version control protection so that version controlled plugins or themes will not be updated.
-Many other tweaks and fixes; a recommended update for all.
+* 8.2.0 : Various tweaks and improvements and a fix for an unwanted delay in WP core updates - a recommended update for all